PalNilsson/simgrid-examples/README.md

 Run the code with
 <code>
-./simgrid_cluster_historical_errors
+./simgrid_cluster_historical_errors --input <input data> --n <number of jobs> --queue <queue name> [--mute]
 </code>

-(Code is not uploaded yet since it is in development).

-In case of trouble with boost headers, find where they are and add the corresponding -I/opt/homebrew/opt/boost/include compiler flag.
+Note: In case of trouble with boost headers, find where they are and add the corresponding -I/opt/homebrew/opt/boost/include compiler flag.